Automated tight Lyapunov analysis for first-order methods: Introduction

 Other methodologies that analyze optimization algorithms using semidefinite programs are the performance estimation problem (PEP) methodology~\cite{Drori_2014,Taylor_Hendrickx_Glineur_2017a} and the integral quadratic constraints (IQC) methodology~\cite{Lessard_2016}.
 The PEP methodology poses the problem of finding a worst-case function from a predefined class of functions for the algorithm under consideration as an optimization problem.
 This is then reformulated in a sequence of steps to arrive at a semidefinite program.
 The PEP methodology, first presented in~\cite{Drori_2014}, has been extended in a sequence of works that guarantee tightness in each step of the reformulation~\cite{Taylor_Hendrickx_Glineur_2017a,Taylor_Hendrickx_Glineur_2017b}, has been adapted as a tool for Lyapunov analysis~\cite{TaylorBach_2019,TaylorLessard_2018,Celine_cont_time}, and extended to monotone inclusion problems~\cite{Ryu_2020}. \Update{The IQC methodology is based on integral quadratic constraints from the control literature \cite{Megretski1997System}, which has been adopted for automated convergence analysis of first-order methods under various settings \cite{Lessard_2016,vanscoy2021speedrobustness,Lessard_Dissipativity_2022}.
 The IQC methodology uses a simple algorithm representation but lacks tightness guarantees.} We are inspired by the strengths of both methodologies; the worst-case analysis and tightness guarantees of PEP and the simple algorithm representation of IQC.
 Another work that is inspired by the PEP and IQC frameworks for tight Lyapunov function analysis is~\cite{TaylorLessard_2018}.
 Our framework is more general as it can be applied to a wider range of algorithms, allowing, e.g., for proximal operators, and can be used to derive a broader range of convergence results.

 The proposed methodology is applied in two ways.
 First, to find the smallest possible linear convergence rate \Update{via quadratic Lyapunov inequalities} for the algorithm at hand.
 This is done via a bisection search over the convergence rate $\rho\in[0,1[$.
-Second, to find the range of algorithm parameters for which the Lyapunov analysis can guarantee function value convergence or duality gap convergence.
+Second, to find the range of algorithm parameters for which the Lyapunov analysis can guarantee function-value convergence or duality-gap convergence.
 The algorithms we consider are the Douglas--Rachford method~\cite{Douglas_Rachford_numerical_1956,Lions_Mercier_SplittingAlgorithmsSum_1979}, the (proximal) gradient method with heavy-ball momentum~\cite{Polyak1987Introduction,Ghadimi2015Global}, the three-operator splitting method by Davis and Yin \cite{Davis2017AThreeOperator}, and the Chambolle--Pock method \cite{Chambolle_Pock_ergodic_2011}.